 In 2014, the Audubon network stepped up to help.
 When a 45-year monitoring program tracking pelican productivity at the Channel Islands was in danger of disappearing, Audubon activists from across the state sent over 2000 letters to the Service calling for increased management attention.
 Then, eight chapters in southern and central California – San Fernando Valley, Buena Vista, Pasadena, San Diego, Sea and Sage, Santa Barbara, Ventura, and Morro Coast – contributed to the support of a leading pelican expert to monitor early season nesting at the Channel Islands.
 This bridge funding was the essential infusion needed to ensure pelicans were watched over until the Service agreed to allocate the funds to complete monitoring the 2014 breeding season.

 Now, the U.S. Fish and Wildlife Service, Region 8, through its At Risk and Listed Species Fund, has allocated $121,000 for five more years of productivity monitoring at the Channel Islands at a time when this monitoring has never been more important.
 With additional in-kind contributions from Channel Islands National Park and Island Packers, this monitoring is assured.
 Furthermore, Region 8 is now urging federal fisheries managers to ensure that fisheries on anchovy and other prey species are managed in a way that leaves enough fish in the water for pelicans and other dependent predators.
-Finally, Region 8 is co-initiating (with Audubon and eBird) the first citizen science survey of brown pelicans on the west coast, on May 7, 2016 (details will be shared soon).
+Finally, Region 8 is co-initiating (with Audubon and eBird) the first community science survey of brown pelicans on the west coast, on May 7, 2016 (details will be shared soon).
 We applaud Region 8 for these very important actions.